 - Failure to follow established rules

 - Disobeying authority

 - Dishonesty

 - Excessive tardiness

 - Inappropriate language and gestures (profanity, swearing)

 - Dress code violation

+- Cell phone violation

 - Misuse of school property

-- Being in an off-limits area

-- Misuse of personal electronic devices during school hours

-- Accessing the Internet through a network other than "JRBOWS"

-- Public display of affection

-- Refusal to show student I.D. card

-Possible Consequences for Level 1 - (Depending on the severity and/or frequency of infraction):

-- Verbal warning and Parent/Guardian notification - Written reprimand

-- Time-out

-- In school restriction

-- Detention

-- Repair/replacement of items misused or broken
+Being in an off-limits area Misuse of personal electronic devices during school hours Accessing the Internet through a network other than "JRBOWS" Public display of affection Refusal to show student I.D. card Bullying/harassment Leaving campus without authorization Unauthorized absence from class Computer vandalism Conduct unbecoming of a ULS Student Possible Consequences for Level 1 - (Depending on the severity and/or frequency of infraction): Verbal warning In school restriction Parent/Guardian notification Written reprimand in student file Detention Repair/replacement of items misused or broken

-Level 2 discipline addresses behaviors which have not responded to Level 1 intervention, and/or whose frequency or seriousness disrupts the social, nurturing, and/or learning environment.
+Level 2: Discipline addresses behaviors which have not responded to Level 1 intervention, and/or whose frequency or seriousness disrupts the social, nurturing, and/or learning environment.

-- Unmodified Level 1 behavior - Consistent failure to obey school rules - Disrespect towards adults or students -defiance, insubordination, and other forms of disruptive conduct - Cheating and/or plagiarism, or other forms of academic dishonesty including claiming someone else's work and online work as your own - Forgery - Inappropriate conduct off campus when part of a school-related activity - Unauthorized use of or possession of school property, equipment, and materials - Damage to property (school or another person's) due to negligence - Destruction or damage of other students' work or materials

-Possible consequences for Level 2 - (Depending on the severity and/or frequency of infraction):

-- Continue more stringent Level 1 options

-- Parent/Guardian notification and written reprimand in student file
+Infractions - Examples include, but are not limited to: Unmodified Level 1 behavior/infraction Consistent failure to obey school rules Disrespect towards adults or students -defiance, insubordination, and other forms of disruptive conduct Cheating and/or plagiarism, or other forms of academic dishonesty including claiming someone else's work and online work as your own Forgery Inappropriate conduct off campus when part of a school-related activity Unauthorized use of or possession of school property, equipment, and materials Damage to property (school or another person's) due to negligence Destruction or damage of other students' work or materials Disruption Possible consequences for Level 2 - (Depending on the severity and/or frequency of infraction): Sexual misconduct Continue more stringent Level 1 options Parent/Guardian notification and written reprimand in student file Detention Loss of participation in school and/or co-curricular activities School counseling Outside counseling Crisis suspension Suspension In school restriction the school, or otherwise poses a direct threat to other students or adults at the school.
+Infractions - Examples include, but are not limited to: Unmodified Level 1 and/or Level 2 behavior Serious acts of defiance, insubordination, physical assault, fighting, or threatening school personnel or student Cyber-bullying another student through online chat, email, documents, or social media Impersonating another student by using their login information to harm another student Sending inappropriate emails or online comments to faculty/staff or other students Searching for inappropriate content Being present where drugs or alcohol are being used, or evidence of use exists Inappropriate public display of affection Sexual misconduct Smoking cigarettes (including any e-cigarettes or tobacco products) Minor Theft Vandalism, graffiti, computer hacking, and/or other forms of destruction of property Gambling & betting Possible Consequences - (Depending on the severity and/or frequency of infraction): Parent/Guardian notification and written reprimand in student file Detention Conduct probation Suspension Crisis suspension In school restriction School counseling Outside counseling recommendation Financial restitution On campus service assignment Community service Restitution Reflection and recovery

-- Detention

-- Loss of participation in school and/or co-curricular activities

-- School counseling

-- Outside counseling

-- Suspension

-- In school restriction

-- Conduct probation/Behavioral Contract

-- Impact on grade
+Conduct probation/Behavioral Contract Impact on grade

-- Restitution
+• Estitution

+Detention

+Reflection and recovery

+Community Service

-Level 3 discipline addresses behaviors which have not responded to either Level 1 or 2 intervention, results in violence to self or others, destruction of property, discredits or defames a student, staff, or the school, or otherwise poses a direct threat to other students or adults at the school.
+Level 3: Discipline addresses behaviors which have not responded to either Level 1 or 2 intervention, results in violence to self or others, destruction of property, discredits or defames a student, staff, or the school, or otherwise poses a direct threat to other students or adults at the school.